MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-segments.md

 ## Exploring segments from the Segments page
 Here you can view all your saved segments and perform certain actions.
 -**Dynamic Segments appear to the left and Static Segments appear to the right.**
--**Each segment is represented by a tile** that includes the segment's name, segment's description, last date of data refresh for that segment, historical trend (if exist) and the possibility to refresh the data for that segment.
+-**Each segment is represented by a tile** that includes the segment's name, segment's description, last date of data refresh for that segment, historical trend (if exists), and the possibility to view last week growth upon hovering over the trendline.
+If, alternatively, you prefer to view all your segments in a table format, simply click one of the following buttons:

+// segment 1 new

 -**You can also perform certain actions with each segment (highlighted in red below)**.
 These actions can be accessed via the **three dots** button as highlighted in blue below:

 > [!div class="mx-imgBorder"]